ashishkjay/Recipes/Chipotle/chipotle_meal_recipe.md

 ## Guac

-Again this is all upto your preference, ther will be plenty left over
+Again this is all upto your preference, there will be plenty left over for your tortilla chips for later

 #### Ingredients